 will start your REPL.

 The REPL pane will open on the right hand side, and after some initialisation will be waiting for input.
 You can type into the input pane at the bottom of the REPL, and results and output will be shown in the output pane at the top.
-The current namespace is shown in the tab containing your REPL.
+The current namespace is shown in a small overlay in the bottom right of the input pane.

 You can see that in the dropdown in the toolbar at the top of the IDE window, a run configuration has been created with the name of your new REPL.
 If you need to stop it and want to start it again, you can use the icons to the right of the dropdown to do so.